Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: More Experimental Results

 \subsection{More Results of Main Evaluation}

 We present more results on the comparative experiments.
 Table \ref{table:other_metrics} reports the performance of AdaSolver and the baselines in terms of the total number of nodes and PD gap.
 The results in Table \ref{table:other_metrics} demonstrate that AdaSolver-IL explores significantly fewer nodes than tMDP and TreeGate consistently on the easier distributions, and slightly more nodes than GNN.
-However, AdaSolver-IL achieves faster solving efficiency, which means that AdaSolver-IL spends less time than GNN on each node and leads to a wiser strategy.
+However, AdaSolver-IL achieves faster solving efficiency, which means that AdaSolver-IL spends less time than GNN on each node.
 For the distributions that the solvers reach the time limit, AdaSolver-IL outperforms all the baselines in terms of the PD gap.
-We also observe that AdaSolver-IL explores more nodes than other baselines within the limited time, which demonstrates that AdaSolver-IL learns a policy that chooses easier nodes to explore.
+We also observe that AdaSolver-IL explores more nodes than other baselines within the limited time, which demonstrates that AdaSolver-IL learns a policy that is more efficient for exploring nodes.